The Dishman Family of Virginia

 Other Life Events

-Will20 Mar 1791Charles Deane was named as an heir in the will of Ann Triplett on 20 Mar 1791 in Westmoreland County, Virginia, United States, together with Samuel Marcus Dishman, Nancy Ann Dishman, Elizabeth Dishman, and Thomas Chancellor.5
+Will20 Mar 1791Charles Deane was named as an heir in the will of Ann Triplett on 20 Mar 1791 in Westmoreland County, Virginia, together with Samuel Marcus Dishman, Nancy Ann Dishman, Elizabeth Dishman, and Thomas Chancellor.5

 Other Information